4 ways AI is helping musicians—and the entire music industry

 Western music has 12 notes and 24 major and minor scales.
 Add in tempo, harmony, and articulation, and you have millions of potential songs waiting to be created.
 Enter AI.

-Thanks to AI, musicians and non-musicians have access to sophisticated yet simple-to-use creation, remixing, and mastering tools like Flow Machines, Pixel Player, Amper, Melodrive, Boomy, Landr, and more.
+Thanks to AI, musicians and non-musicians have access to sophisticated yet simple-to-use creation, remixing, and learning tools like Flow Machines, Pixel Player, Amper, Melodrive, Boomy, Landr, and more.
 These AI-powered tools generate seemingly limitless tunes for you to “play” with, to spark your creativity.
 Or they can even be creative on your behalf: Musician Taryn Southern recorded an album composed entirely by AI.

 Better yet, these tools can be found at varying price points, including free, so now the band whose drummer is also the driver who is also the PR guy can afford them.